arneeichholtz/Hypencoder-reprod/README.md

 # Hypencoder Reproduction
-This repository was adapted from the repo for the original paper, "Hypencoder: Hypernetworks for Information Retrieval" by Killingback et al. Link: https://arxiv.org/pdf/2502.05364
+This repository was adapted from the repo for the original paper, "Hypencoder: Hypernetworks for Information Retrieval" by Killingback et al. Paper link: https://arxiv.org/pdf/2502.05364

-The core code, data, and models are now available.
-This means you can train your own Hypencoder, use a pre-trained Hypencoder off-the-shelf, and reproduce the major results from the paper exactly.

 ![main_image](imgs/Figure_1.jpg)